BlueBoxWare/LibGDXPlugin/README.md

 * Go To Definition and Find Usages are only available if the specified files are registered as Skin or Atlas file, not when they are registered as JSON or Plain Text files.

-### @GDXTag and short names in Skins
+### @GDXTag and short names in skins
-Since version 1.9.9 LibGDX Skins support tagged classes: the ability to use short names for names of classes in Skin files.
+Since version 1.9.9 libGDX skins support tagged classes: the ability to use short names for names of classes in Skin files.
 In addition to the standard, "built-in" short class names it is also possible to define custom short names for your own classes by overriding `Skin.getJsonLoader()` and calling `Json.addClassTag()`.